Private Ordering Shaping Cybersecurity Policy: The Case of Bug Bounties

-An edited version of this paper is forthcoming in Rewired: Cybersecurity Governance, Ryan Ellis and Vivek Mohan eds.
-Wiley, 2018
+An edited, final version of this paper in Rewired: Cybersecurity Governance, Ryan Ellis and Vivek Mohan eds.
+Wiley, 2019

 Date Written: April 12, 2018